kb1278/kb1278/README.md

 Aspiring Data Scientist

-🔭 I have completed a data science bootcamp with HyperionDev, where I gained practical experience applying data analysis, machine learning, and natural language processing techniques.
+🔭 I have completed a data science bootcamp with HyperionDev, where I gained practical experience applying data analysis, machine learning, and NLP techniques.

 🌱 I used Python libraries such as Pandas, NumPy, and SpaCy to explore and model data, solve real-world problems, and build NLP applications.